-The Achieving Wellbeing (CLA) Programme coaches and supports Designated Teachers in schools and key staff in post-16 settings to promote a culture where the personalised learning needs of looked after children, previously looked after children and care leavers and their personal, emotional and academic needs are prioritised in order to improve wellbeing and attainment.
+The Achieving Wellbeing (CLA) Programme coaches and supports Designated Teachers in schools and key staff in post-16 settings to promote a culture where the personalised learning needs of looked after and care experienced children and young people and their personal, emotional and academic needs are prioritised in order to improve wellbeing and attainment.

 This one-year package of professional training and leadership development opportunities is supported by an experienced Achievement Coach over nine half day visits and specifically targets the improved attainment and wellbeing of an identified cohort of children and young people.
 We do this by building the capacity of Designated Teachers to fulfil their statutory role or in post-16 settings, by supporting key staff to understand and support the needs of young people as they transition from care.

-Delivered in partnership with the funding Virtual School, the programme includes:
+Delivered in partnership with a funding Virtual School, the programme includes:

-An assigned Achievement Coach who will work with senior leaders/Governors to evaluate the impact of current policy and practice on children looked after, celebrate successes, identify areas for further development, then support improvement planning for the coming year.
+An assigned Achievement Coach who will work with senior leaders/Governors to plan a programme of activity based on the identified areas for further development, then support improvement for the coming year.

 Half day coaching visits that will be used to support leadership coaching, training delivery, “train the trainer” sessions, briefings and impact-evaluation reporting.
 Coach deployment agreed in discussion with Headteacher/Principal/Senior Leadership Team

 Coaching support of high quality PEP submissions in line with commissioning Virtual School systems and requirements where required

-Baseline and progress data tracked and monitored for an identified cohort of looked after and/or previously looked after children and/or care leavers
+Baseline and progress data tracked and monitored for an identified cohort of looked after and/or care experienced children and young people

 Baseline and progress wellbeing measured and monitored for the identified cohort using Strengths and Difficulties Questionnaires

 Case study capture of the progress of at least one of the young people targeted specifically by the programme (optional)

 24/7 access to The Bubble (online professional development portal) including materials to support Deisgnated Teachers an key staff in training colleagues and other key professionals

 The Programme consists of five modules: